Recaptured fugitive Casey White returns to Alabama for court arraignment after being on the run from authorities for 11 days - KESQ

 Authorities were not immediately able to pull Vicky White from the car because she appeared to still have a gun in her hand, according to officers seen in the body camera video, who also noted she appeared to be breathing.

-After an officer reached in to pull the gun from her hand, they worked to pull her from the sunroof opening in the car, the video shows.
+After an officer reached in to take the gun from her hand, they worked to pull her from the sunroof opening in the car, the video shows.

 The crash ended a frantic 11-day manhunt that spanned multiple states and elicited hundreds of tips, including one that ultimately led authorities to their capture.